When is Ratched's Netflix release date? Latest news on Cuckoo's Nest prequel

 Will Ratched connect with One Flew Over the Cuckoo’s Nest?

-The first season will have no direct connection with One Flew Over The Cuckoo’s Nest, but there are plans to slowly build towards it over several seasons.
+The first season has no direct connection with One Flew Over The Cuckoo’s Nest, but there are plans to slowly build towards it in the future.

 Star Sarah Paulson told The Hollywood Reporter: “Ideally, by the time we’re in season four, we’re in that story of the Cuckoo’s Nest.”